fabiocaccamo/django-freeze/README.md

 - Report invalid/broken urls
 - Possibility to include/exclude media and static files and specify for which apps include static files
 - Possibility to generate/download the static site using **urls** (only superuser and staff)
-- Possibility to specify a base url (very useful if the static site will not run on a document root)
+- Possibility to specify a base url (very useful if the static site will run in a specific folder which is not the document-root)
+- **NEW** Possibility to convert all urls to relative urls (very useful if the static site will run offline or in an unknown folder which is not the document-root)

 ##Requirements / Dependencies
 - Python 2.6, Python 2.7
-- Django 1.6.5 through Django 1.8
+- Django 1.6.5 through Django 1.8.x
 - BeautifulSoup4
 - requests
 - xmltodict